Fact-checked by the onlinepaydaynews.com editorial team

 What Exactly Makes a Loan Predatory?

 A loan is predatory when its terms systematically harm the borrower for the lender’s benefit, regardless of the borrower’s ability to repay.
-This is not just about high interest — it is about a deliberate structure designed to trap borrowers in debt cycles.
+This is not just about high interest.
+It is about a deliberate structure designed to trap borrowers in debt cycles.

 The Federal Trade Commission identifies several defining features of predatory loans: excessive fees, balloon payments, loan flipping (repeated refinancing), and the stripping of home equity without benefit to the borrower.
 These tactics are most common in payday loans, subprime auto loans, rent-to-own contracts, and certain mortgage products.
 If you are exploring short-term options, understanding payday loan rollover rules and what lenders must disclose is a critical first step.